 - 1 Make the engine level. - 2 Pull out the dipstick (1) and clean it.
 Put in and pull it out again.
-Make sure that the oil level is between the 2 notches. - 3 If the level is too low, add new oil to the specified level. - On Diesel Particulate Filter (DPF) equipped engines, part of the fuel may get mixed with engine oil during the regenerating process.
+Make sure that the oil level is between the H and L line on the dipdtick. - 3 If the level is too low, add new oil to the specified level.

+- 1 Dipstick - When using oil of different brands from the previous one, be sure to drain all the previous oil before adding the new engine oil. - M On DPF-equipped engines, part of the fuel may get mixed with engine oil during the regenerating process.
 This may dilute the oil and increase its quantity.
-If the oil rises above the dipstick upper limit, it means the oil has been diluted too much, resulting in a trouble.
-In such case, immediately change the oil for new one. - When you use an oil of different brand or viscosity from the previous, drain the remaining oil.
-Do not mix 2 different types of oil.
+If the oil rises above the oil level gauge upper limit, it means the oil has been diluted too much, resulting in a trouble.
+In such case, immediately change the oil for new one. - If the interval of DPF regeneration becomes 5 hours or less, be sure to change the oil for new one.